almosrof120/almosrof120/README.md

 **About Me**

-- 💼 QA Engineer & Project Manager at [QuickTech IT](https://www.quicktech-ltd.com/)
+- 💼 QA Engineer & Project Manager From Oct 2024 to June 2025, at [QuickTech IT](https://www.quicktech-ltd.com/)

 - 📈 Completed my bachelor's degree in Software Engineering (Major in Data Science)